suzuki-shunsuke/gria/README.md

 }
 ```

-Notice the existing code is not overwritten.
+Note the existing code is not overwritten.

 ## Install